chrisdev/chrisdev.github.com/content/welcome_to_the_blog.rst

 Note, you need to define the new colors etc. **before** you import the foundation components.

-As before generate ``style.css`` and copy this to the static directory of your pelican theme.
+As before, compile the  ``style.css`` and copy this to the static directory of your pelican theme.

 .. _Zurb Foundation 4 : http://foundation.zurb.com